frarent/dpt_of_excellence/README.md

 ### Variable Codebook
 The full variable codebook with variable name, label, storage type and their corresponding values and value labels is available [here](data/raw_data/)

+## Acknowledgments
+We are grateful to the Editor and the two anonymous referees for constructive comments on the original paper.

+Francesco Rentocchini is an employee of the European Commission.
+The views expressed here are purely his personal views and may not in any circumstances be regarded as stating an official position of the European Commission.

+**Joint responsibility**.
+All of the authors take full joint responsibility for any omissions or errors in this replication repository.

+The `00_main.do` file builds on that provided by [Pietro Santoleri](https://pietrosantoleri.github.io/).
+We are indebted to Pietro for sharing the initial version with us.
+We have made some modifications to suit our needs and, where possible, to improve upon the already strong starting point.
+Pietro - [Cotton](https://immich.ds218fr.synology.me/share/6AXByUvjCpv8mqCrCYYL1nXeVyUFeO-drISeWsGs69R6zpqUMhN9ZlwUb4K0Z2XG_wg) misses you very much.
+All errors and omissions are our own.

 ## License
 ![CC-BY-NC](data/raw_data/cc-by-nc.png) The repository is under a CC-BY-NC license.
 Usage by commercial entities is allowed, but reselling it is not.